-I recommend using the Blot Powder by MAC.
+I recommend using the MAC Cosmetics Blot Powder.
 It is super lightweight and oil absorbing, so it’s the best powder to use underneath the eye area.
 It won’t be too heavy for the delicate skin there, or settle into fine lines.

 Also consider what kind of under eye concealer you might be using.
 Cream concealers are emollient based and keep more moisture at the surface of the skin.
 Too much moisture on the skin is the enemy of long wearing makeup!

 Instead, try switching to a liquid or water based concealer underneath the eyes.
 As water based concealers dry on the skin, the moisture evaporates.

 This makes the concealers longer wearing and more smudge resistant.
 By having a nice matte surface under the eyes, this will add to the staying power of your eyeliner.

 After applying eyeliner, add an eyeshadow of a similar color on top of your eyeliner to “set” it.
 Use a very small brush and press the shadow into place.